England

 An image to illustrate Design essentials module

-In this module, you will develop practical skills and understanding of how to apply design thinking methods and tools to achieve social and ecological outcomes.
-Starting from your own experiences and interests, you will tackle a variety of challenges with social, technological, or environmental dimensions, and you will learn how design skills can be applied across almost every part of society - far beyond the traditional idea of creating products.
+In this module, you’ll develop practical skills and understanding of how to apply design thinking methods and tools to achieve social and ecological outcomes.
+Starting from your own experiences and interests, you’ll tackle a variety of challenges with social, technological, or environmental dimensions, and learn how design skills can be applied across almost every part of society – far beyond the traditional idea of creating products.
 Along the way, you’ll explore different designer roles and projects that make a meaningful difference in the world, and you’ll begin to imagine how you can do the same.

 In this module, you’ll explore how design can be used to respond to some of the most pressing challenges facing society and the environment.
 Rather than focusing only on the design of products, you’ll examine the many ways design thinking can help people understand complexity, work collaboratively, generate new opportunities and create positive change.
 Throughout the module, you’ll engage with the work of designers who use creative methods and tools to address social, technological and ecological issues, and you’ll begin to see how these approaches might connect with your own interests and ambitions.

-The module opens with a short introduction that sets the scene and introduces the idea of design for impact.
-From there, you’ll move through four blocks of study and practice, each exploring a different role that design can play in the world.
-Together, these blocks build your understanding step by step, while also helping you develop your own practical and reflective approach to design.
+The module opens with a short introduction that sets the scene, introduces the idea of design for impact and briefly reviews the history of the design profession to show how new types of design work are emerging.
+From there, you’ll move through four blocks of study and practice, each focusing on a different role that designers take on to respond to complex challenges and design for impact.
+Each block includes real-world examples alongside a design guide to help you with your own project.
+Together, these blocks build your understanding, while also helping you develop your own practical and reflective approach to design.

 Block 1: Design as sense-making